About the Major

 - Proficiency in a non-English language demonstrated by successful completion of secondary education in that language, or successful completion of two units of college-level courses at a second-year level or one unit at a higher level, or successful completion of a language placement examination approved by the department, or approval of the department.

-- A minimum of seven units of anthropology coursework, including Anthropology 211, at least one area course (but preferably two), and at least one 400-level course.
+- A minimum of seven units of anthropology coursework, including Anthropology 211, at least one area (regional or place-based) course (but preferably two), and at least one 400-level course.
 Transfer students should take Anthropology 211 even if they have completed substantial coursework in anthropology at another institution.
 Anthropology 211 is normally taken in the sophomore year and is not open to first-year students.
 At least five units of anthropology coursework, and as many units of HSS divisional requirements as possible, must be completed by the end of the junior year.

 - Anthropology 470.

-New major concentrations:
+Anthropology major concentrations:

 Recommended but not required: